nivbhaskhar/UnPuzzled/PuzzleSolver/SearchTemplate/Search_template.md

     *****************
-    Solved puzzle using Dummy solver
+    Solved puzzle using RandomScorer solver